Duty to Report Health Professionals

 Professional Standards

-1. Physicians must immediately notify the College or the appropriate regulatory body upon forming reasonable grounds to believe that another physician or health professional is or may be putting patients or the profession at risk due to incompetence, professional misconduct, incapacity or conduct unbecoming.
+- Physicians must immediately notify the College or the appropriate regulatory body upon forming reasonable grounds to believe that another physician or health professional is or may be putting patients or the profession at risk due to incompetence, professional misconduct, incapacity, conduct unbecoming or practicing in a manner otherwise dangerous to the public.
 This duty to notify arises regardless of whether the physician or health professional in question is a patient or a colleague.

 Guidelines